kpreucil/cc30-bitter-tea-presentation/README.md

 Bitter Tea is a Unit Testing game that we created.
 Essentially the user inputs functions and then can create unit tests for it.
 If the expected outcome is true the player gains a point, if false the player loses a point.

-We are currently working on taking this project from being a working presentation to fully functional.

 ...

 To view the demo: